joshmode/dawgTracker/README.md

-# Jojo Watch by Joshmode
+# Dog Trackee by Joshmode

 A simple JavaFX application for tracking pet vitals, routines, and food intake.
 Created for fun by joshmode for his beloved dog Jojo <3